-Our clinic is set to re-open for IN-PERSON sessions if desired as of August 1, 2020.
+Our clinic is open for in-person sessions if desired.
 Please be advised all appointments will also continue to be offered via an online video platform or over the telephone.

 Please be advised, Newmarket Psychotherapy Team is NOT AN EMERGENCY SERVICE:

 If you or someone you know is at risk of imminent harm, or is having suicidal thoughts, please call 911 or go directly to your nearest hospital emergency room.